MairiConrad/Capstone_Project_Movies/README.md

 ![AcademyAwardsCode](./Pictures/AcademyAwardsCode.PNG)

-Another difficulty I had was that my name dimension ended up being about 12 million rows when I had at first wanted to keep the whole original dataset.
+- Another difficulty I had was that my name dimension ended up being about 12 million rows when I had at first wanted to keep the whole original dataset.
 I had actually already finished the star schema at that point and importing it to PowerBI and while it was tempting to not fix this, I knew it would be better for the report to run on less rows.
 I narrowed the scope of the dimensions to only the crew featured in my grandmother's movies and narrowed it down to 3430  rows instead.
 This number was a lot more manageable and made the report run a lot smoother.
 I was really happy about this change.

 ![NamesCode](./Pictures/NamesDimension.PNG)

-I was especially happy with how the genre dimension worked out in the report.
+- I was especially happy with how the genre dimension worked out in the report.
 I was nervous that I was overthinking my decision to create a separate column for each genre as a binary but it made the creation of the treemap a lot easier to manage after separating the different genres beforehand.

 ![GenreCode](./Pictures/GenreDimension.PNG)

+**In Summary**:

 I was surprised by some of the results of this report.
 I didn't expect the drama genre to be so prevalent throughout the report.
 I also expected there to be more academy award winners in her collection.
 I was not surprised by the actors that were in her top featured.
 She really loves action movies and most of the actors I saw on that list are her favourites.
 Overall, I'm really excited to show her the final product tomorrow and let her see her collection in a new way!